Category: News Page 1 of 2

 This work was completed by multiple institutions including Idaho National Laboratory, New Mexico State, OU, Georgia Tech, Tsinghua University, and MIT.

-New publication: “Revolutionizing Methane Transformation with the Dual Production of Aromatics and Electricity in a Protonic Ceramic Electrocatalytic Membrane Reactor”
+<ACS Applied Materials & Interface>: “Revolutionizing Methane Transformation with the Dual Production of Aromatics and Electricity in a Protonic Ceramic Electrocatalytic Membrane Reactor”

 Reducing the energy and carbon intensity of the conventional chemical processing industry can be achieved by electrochemically transforming natural gases into higher-value chemicals with higher efficiency and near-zero emissions.